-The voluminous literature on the economics of the household largely examines consumption, intra-household resource allocation, and labor supply decisions (Ashraf, 2009; Fortin and Lacroix, 1997; Gray, 1998; Hotz et al., 2013; Lundberg and Pollak, 1996).
-In this literature there is a division among those who view the household as a unitary actor and those taking a more complicated view of intrahousehold relations and decision-making.4 For political economists there is good reason to adopt the latter view.5 This literature, however, largely ignores political economy issues.
+The voluminous literature on the economics of the household largely examines consumption, intrahousehold resource allocation, and labor supply decisions (Lundberg and Pollak 1996; Fortin and Lacroix 1997; Gray 1998; Ashraf 2009; Hotz, Peet and Thomas 2013).
+In this literature, there is a division among those who view the household as a unitary actor and those taking a more complicated view of intrahousehold relations and decisionmaking.4 For political economists there is good reason to adopt the latter view.5 This literature, however, largely ignores political economy issues.

 In political science there is a parallel literature on gender differences in voting, based on an observation that women in rich countries tend to identify more with and vote for left-leaning parties.
 Edlund and Pande (2002), for instance, find evidence that women have become more left-leaning in their voting behavior, which the authors correlate with lower marriage rates and higher divorce rates.
 However, in the American context, Burden (2008) finds that this partisan gender gap shrinks markedly when survey questions prime "feelings" rather than "thoughts."
-Additionally, Finseraas et al. (2012) use a Norwegian data set to evaluate the findings of Edlund and Pande (2002).
+In addition, Finseraas, Jakobsson and Kotsadam (2012) use a Norwegian data set to evaluate the findings of Edlund and Pande (2002).
 They find that gender differences are largely due to more left-leaning voting by single women, with no robust effect of divorce risk or labor force participation.